tungs/timecut/README.md

 # timecut

 **timecut** is a Node.js program that records smooth movies of webpages.
 It uses **[timesnap](https://github.com/tungs/timesnap)** and [puppeteer](https://github.com/GoogleChrome/puppeteer) to open a webpage, overwrite its time-handling functions, and takes snapshots of the webpage, and passes the results to ffmpeg to encode those frames into a movie.
-This allows for slower than realtime and/or high rate capture of frames, while the resulting movie is smooth.
+This allows for slower-than-realtime and/or virtual high-fps capture of frames, while the resulting movie is smooth.

 **timecut** requires ffmpeg to be installed. **timecut** can be run from the command line or as a Node.js library.